RMWinslow/RMWinslow.github.io/econ/UMNelectives.md

-### ECON 4431W -- International Trade
-> International trade flows.
-Commercial policy and welfare implications, protection.
-Global trade organizations.
-International factor mobility.
-Balance of payments analysis and open-economy macroeconomics.
-Foreign exchange markets and exchange rate determination.
-International monetary system.
-Regional integration.
-Case studies.

-PreReqs
-: Writing

-### ECON 4432W - International Finance

-> Balance of payments; international financial markets; exchange rate determination; international monetary system; international investment and capital flows; financial management of the multinational firm; open economy macroeconomic policy.

-### ECON 4438W - Advanced International Trade
-> Theories of trade/explanations of trade patterns.
-Trade restrictions.
-Commercial policy.
-International factor movements.
-Economic growth/development.
-Multinational corporations.
-Regional integration.

-PreReqs
-: Calculus II, Writing

-### ECON 4531 - Labor Economics
-> Economic analysis of labor markets and their operations; population and labor force; labor market institutions; wage and employment theories; unions and collective bargaining; public policy.

-### ECON 4538 - Advanced Labor Economics

-> For B.S.
-Econ majors only.
-Economic analysis of domestic and global labor markets; population and labor force; labor market institutions; wage and employment theories; unions and collective bargaining; public policy including immigration, outsourcing, living wages, earnings mobility, downsizing; special topics.

-Course catalog just requires 3102, Calc 1,

-But Lise's syllabus states

-> I will assume that you are comfortable with micro concepts at the level of Econ 3101, 3102, such as the utility maximization problem and its related topics.
-I will also assume that you are comfortable with basic econometrics such as multivariate regression techniques as well as statistics at the level of Stat 3011.
-With regards to your math background, I will take as granted that you know how to work with calculus (derivatives).
-Students should be be willing to invest time in learning a computer programming language such as Matlab, R or Julia.

-### ECON 4631 - Industrial Organization and Antitrust Policy

-> Relations between market structure, economic efficiency and welfare.
-Economic origins of monopoly and other restraints on competition.
-Purposes and effects of antitrust and related legislation.
-Industrial policy.

-### ECON 4721 - Money and Banking

-> Theories of money demand and money supply.
-Financial intermediation and banking, banking practices and regulation, role of the Federal Reserve system.
-Monetary theory and policy.

 ### ECON 4731 - Macroeconomic Policy
 > Monetary vs. fiscal policy debate in the context of the underlying macroeconomic theory controversy.
 Comparison of Keynesian, Monetarist, and Classical theories; rational expectations; policy ineffectiveness; time inconsistency; rules vs. discretion; budget deficits; unemployment and inflation.

-### ECON 4751 - Financial Economics

-> Financial decisions of firms/investors.
-Determination of interest rates and asset prices.
-Role of risk/uncertainty.
-Emphasizes economic models.

-PreReqs
-: One semester of Statistics

-### ECON 4758 - Advanced Financial Economics

-> Efficiency/role of financial markets.
-Theoretical concepts, empirical evidence.
-Price of financial assets, value of investment projects, risk management trading strategies.

-PreReqs
-: Calculus II, Statistics

-### ECON 4821 - Public Economics
-> Competing views on proper role of government in economy.
-Effects of tax/spending policies, taking into account private agents' response to government actions/ways government officials may use powers.
-Optimal policies.
-Applications primarily to U.S. government.

-### ECON 4831 - Cost-Benefit Analysis

-> Evaluation of benefits and costs of public projects and programs.
-Issues connected with definition and measurement of benefits and costs.
-Rate of return and discount.
-Market imperfections, risk, uncertainty.
-Case studies.

 ### ECON 5890 - Economics of the Health-Care System